slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Don’t make a man feel too indebted to you.
 With many persons it is not necessary to do more than overburden them with favours to lose them altogether: they cannot repay you, and so they retire, preferring rather to be enemies than perpetual debtors."
 -- Balthasar Gracian*

-> *"Each time you reach out to people, bring them a blessing; then they’ll be happy to see you when you bring them a problem."
+> *"Each time you reach out to people, bring them a blessing; then they’ll be happy to see you when you bring them a problem." (...)
--- Kevin Kelly*

-> *"Friends are better than money.
+"Friends are better than money.
 Almost anything money can do, friends can do better.
 In so many ways a friend with a boat is better than owning a boat."
 -- Kevin Kelly*

 ### How to build your «board of directors»?